kevinding0218/InterviewDocuments/Q and A/System Design/Summary/SD - Design Count of Videos.md

 							Deduplicate Cache
 		```
 	- LinkedIn for example uses this concept for the "who viewed your profile" feature, when they show additional information about people who viewed your profile, e.g: how many viewers have recruiter job title.
-- State Management
+- **State Management**
-	- Since we keep counters in memory for some period of time, either in in-memory store or internal queue, and everytime we keep anything in memory we need to understand what to do when machine fails and this in-memory state is lost.
+	- Since we **keep counters in memory for some period of time**, either in in-memory store or internal queue, and everytime we keep anything in memory we need to understand **what to do when machine fails and this in-memory state is lost.**
-	- We have events stored in the partition, let's just re-create the state from the point where we failed and re-process one more time, this approach will work well if we store data in-memory for a relatively short period of time and state is small.
+	- We have **events stored in the partition**, let's just **re-create the state from the point where we failed and re-process one more time**, this approach will work well if we store data in-memory for a relatively short period of time and state is small.
 	- But sometimes it may be hard to re-create the state from raw events from scratch.
-The solution in this case is to periodically save the entire in-memory data to a durable storage.
+The solution in this case is to **periodically save the entire in-memory data to a durable storage**.
 		```
 												In-memory Store							Embedded Database
 														|										|